Our top pick for

 There are currently 321,362 Genasys shares held short by investors – that's known as Genasys's "short interest".
 This figure is 39.1% down from 527,844 last month.

 There are a few different ways that this level of interest in shorting Genasys shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Genasys.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Genasys.